Alumni Small Grants

 The Australian Government provides grants to support Timorese Australia Awards Alumni to contribute to the future development of Timor-Leste, develop their leadership skills and to undertake professional development opportunities.

-In 2017 the Small Grant Fund funded a range of projects including;
+Small Grants have funded a range of projects including;

 - Improving access to water and sanitation for remote households at the top of a mountain in the aldeia of Railicu, Maubisse.

 - Testing the tolerance of new and existing legume species to lowland conditions, successfully demonstrating their potential to increase crop yield.

 - The provision of interactive literacy classes to 45 primary school students from disadvantaged backgrounds, encouraging them to read and supporting development of writing and drawing skills.

 - A qualitative research study documenting inadequate awareness of the education needs and capabilities of people with visual impairment in remote rural areas, with recommendations for the education sector.

 FOR INFORMATION ABOUT HOW TO APPLY CONTACT THE ALUMNI SECRETARIAT

 Each grant must be above the minimum of USD500 and up to a maximum of USD5,000 and are payable in AUD or USD currencies.
 Provision of an amount is not automatic and the application should justify the amount that is sought through an itemised budget to be included in the application form.